 Hue City is the center of Buddhism.
-There are over 100 pagodas in Hue and surroundings.
+There are over 100 pagodas & temples in Hue and surroundings.
 Visit Hue city, many tourists also like to explore the beauty of some pagodas and learn more about the Buddhist culture in Hue as well as in Vietnam.
 Here are some famous pagodas which are good to visit.

 Thien Mu Pagoda – Photo by Vietnamdrive